 - In order to be considered you must meet the annually determined deadlines.

-- The Early Learning Fellows program takes places through a grant from the Alliance for Early Success.
+- NCSL’s Early Learning Fellows program is made possible by grants from the Alliance for Early Success, Bezos Family Foundation and Heising-Simons Foundation.
 Since this program is grant funded class size is limited and applicants must complete each of the above noted steps.